stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

     sudo apt-get install afni afni-atlases

-...then "man afni" to get instructions for environmental variables (e.g., may need to source AFNI/FSL script from /etc/bash.bashrc)
+...then `man afni` to see instructions for setting environmental variables (e.g., may need to source AFNI setup script from /etc/bash.bashrc)

-In the event that the Neurodebian version of AFNI is broken/old/whatever you may want to substitute a binary version from outside of Neurodebian.
+In the event that the Neurodebian version of AFNI is broken/old/whatever you may want to substitute an alternative binary version from outside of Neurodebian.
 Two steps to do that:

 1. Download,  unzip, and move to a reasonable destination (not overwriting Neurodebian's AFNI in the process):